 This station has a passing loop in it and the DMU waited for the train from up (or down?) the line to pass.
 The steam/diesel combination did not tarry long enough for me to get any images of the loco and I have to rely on a screencap from my video.

 And, as fast as it had filled both trains departed in different directions, leaving a once again empty country station.
-My video of the happenings at the station are on my YouTube channel.
 We then left to go to Alton, which is where the line terminates/originates.